HBIbidunni/sorting_algorithms/README.md

 | ------------------ | ------------------------------------- |
 | `1000-deck_node.c` | `void sort_deck(deck_node_t **deck);` |

 > All comments, feedbacks and suggestions are highly welcome.
-Kindly take a look at my codes to give an insight.
+Kindly take a look at my codes to get an insight.